Please note: A detailed ‘Recommended Equipment List’ will be included in your walking pack

 ◻ LIGHT AND COMFORTABLE TROUSERS – Make sure you choose trousers that are stretchy or allow enough space to move your legs freely.
 Denims are not suitable for hill walking and dry very slowly once they get wet.

 ◻ WICKING SOCKS – Choose non-cotton socks that fit well and will move moisture away from your feet to stop them feeling sweaty.
 This will help to reduce the likelihood of blisters and ‘hot spots’.

 ◻ FOOTWEAR – We recommend that you bring comfortable, waterproof, lightweight shoes or boots, that provide good ankle support and offer good grip on rock, grass and mud.
-Remember that the trails in many of our regions, but especially along the west coast of Ireland, can become quite wet and muddy, after periods of rain.
-Additionally, if you are taking a walking tour in the Burren, the West of Ireland or Dingle, we recommend you choose your footwear carefully and bring something suitable to prolonged sections of asphalt hiking.
+Remember that the trails in many of our regions can become quite wet and muddy, after periods of rain.
 Our tip: If you buy new boots for you holiday make sure to try them out on one or two longer walks before your tour!

 ◻ BACKPACK / RUCKSACK (with Waterproof Cover or liner) – To store all your essentials and keep them dry – including extra layers of clothing, your waterproofs, first aid kit, camera and your lunch, snacks and drinks.
 Don’t forget how important it is to stay hydrated and bring at least 1 – 2 litres of water per person each day, depending on the weather!